jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 One definite feature not included in traditional partitioning is the concept of ```snapshots```.
 Now ```snapshots``` exist at the file-system level too in (Btrfs and ZFS, but not XFS or ext4 they are too old.
 The command ```sudo lvcreate -s -n NAME-OF-SNAPSHOT -L 5g VOLUME-GROUP-NAME``` creates a LV volume that is a snapshot or COW, Copy-on-Write partition.
 It often can be smaller, because this new LV is only going to copy the changes, or deltas, from the original LV, not duplicating data but sharing it between the two LVs.
 This delta can be merged back in, returning you to a point in time state, via the ```sudo lvconvert --merge``` command.
 Also snapshot can be *promoted* to be a full LV that can be copied and mounted itself as a full LV.

-LVM is sperate component from traditional filesystems and was seen as a stop gap method until new integrated filesystem replacements like XFS, btrfs, or ZFS could be developed or integrated to the Linux Kernel.
+LVM is a sperate component from traditional filesystems and was seen as a stop gap method until newer filesystems could be created that would effectively do the samething as LVM + Ext4.
+Filesystems like XFS, btrfs, or ZFS have been developed and integrated to the Linux Kernel.

 ### XFS